rmorey/codex_core/README.md

 ```

 This is the core package.
 It is public, and should have everything one needs to run Codex, using the instructions above.
 Dependencies are defined in pyproject.toml.
-It could be built and published to pypi if desired.
+It could be built and published to pypi, or object storage, and subsequently installed that way.
 It is imported by [`codex_production`](https://github.com/rmorey/codex_production).
 Users can clone this repo to run it, fork it if desired, and open a pull request to submit changes back to the project.
+It uses [poetry](https://python-poetry.org) but doesn't necessarily have to.
+A user could install and use this pacakge with poetry, pip, conda, or some other tool.